MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 - Microsoft Edge now enables Translation in the Immersive Reader.
 When a user opens the Immersive Reader view, they get the option to translate the page to their desired language.

-- DevTools supports customizing keyboard shortcuts to match your editor/IDE, which includes VS Code.
+- Several DevTools updates, including support for customizing keyboard shortcuts to match VS Code and viewing the DevTools in high contrast.
 For more details, see [What's New In DevTools (Microsoft Edge 84)](https://docs.microsoft.com/microsoft-edge/devtools-guide-chromium/whats-new/2020/05/devtools).

 ### Policy updates